instana/branch-updater/src/pullRequestDescription.md

 git merge {{head}}
 ```

-Now resolve the conflicts locally.
+**Now resolve the conflicts locally.** Do not create a new branch at this point.
+By creating a new branch at this point, you would accidentally leave the git merge mode.

 ```
 # Edit files to resolve all conflicts: